dowripple/ProjectOneRepo_JeremyKasieMichael/README.md

 2. Mens_WorldHeight_1960_2016.csv - cleaned version of the height data, for men only, 1960-2016 (every 4 years)
 3. Mens_WorldHeight_Avg.csv - summary view of the world height data by year (for charting)

-## images Folder

 ## docs Folder
 1. Olympian Heights.pptx - our slides, enjoy!
+It is very large, be careful.
 2. Project Proposal.docx - word document with the initial project proposal
 3. Project To-dos and timeline.docx - word doc, scrap for our project meetings